Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Methods

 The topological invariant equals to the winding number of the curve $k\mapsto\ve{n}(k)$ around the $x-$axis, $\text{WN}_x$.
-In the last step we used the direct consequence of PHS: $n_{x,y}$ are odd, while $n_z$ is even function of $k$ -- we explicitly show this in the next subsection.
+In the last step we used the direct consequence of PHS: $n_{x,y}$ are odd, while $n_z$ is even function of $k$ --- as we have indicated in the previous subsection.